ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 ### C-Chain config

-The C-Chain config for a local network is stored at `[network-dir]/chains/C/cchain_config.json` and referenced by default by all nodes in the network.
+The C-Chain config for a local network is stored at `[network-dir]/chains/C/config.json` and referenced by default by all nodes in the network.
 The C-Chain config will be generated with reasonable defaults if not supplied.
-Each node in the network can override the default by setting an explicit value for `--chain-config-dir` and ensuring the cchain C-Chain config file exists at `[chain-config-dir]/C/cchain_config.json`.
+Each node in the network can override the default by setting an explicit value for `--chain-config-dir` and ensuring the C-Chain config file exists at `[chain-config-dir]/C/config.json`.

 ### Network env